ecobasa/ecobasa-wechange-mix/README.md

 # Git Structure

-NEWW pulls Cosinnus-core and all cosinnus apps in directly from their Git repositories.
+ecobasa pulls Cosinnus-core and all cosinnus apps in directly from their Git repositories.
 See `requirements_staging.txt` for the repo locations and used branches.

 # Deployment

 Deployment is automated with a comprehensive fab-file.
-Check wechange/fabfile.py!
+Check ecobasa/fabfile.py!

-When deploying using `fab staging`, the wechange and **all** the cosinnus projects will be deployed using their staging-branches!
+When deploying using `fab staging`, the ecobasa and **all** the cosinnus projects will be deployed using their staging-branches!
 Same goes for production.

 * To deploy to staging use:
   * `fab staging deploy` for a full deploy, shutting down the server, creating a database snapshot, and pulling up an "Under Maintenance" blanket on all URLs.